Welcome to the UVM community. We look forward to meeting you on campus soon!

 To study in the US, you will probably need an immigration document for a student immigration status.
 This is usually an F-1 status but could also be a J-1 status.
 If you are a US citizen or Permanent Resident (Green Card holder), then you will not need a non-immigrant status.

-1. Request your I-20 or DS-2019: After you have confirmed that you will enroll at UVM, you will receive emails from the Office of International Education (OIE) with instructions about how to request an immigration document in iStart or tell us about another immigration status you might already hold.
+- Request your I-20 or DS-2019: After you have confirmed that you will enroll at UVM, you will receive emails from the Office of International Education (OIE) with instructions about how to request an immigration document in iStart or tell us about an existing immigration status.
 Pay attention to the deadlines for requesting this document.
 We cannot accommodate late requests.

-2. Pay your SEVIS fee: After you receive your I-20 or DS-2019, you will use the information listed on the document to pay your SEVIS fee.
+- Pay your SEVIS (I-901) fee: After you receive your I-20 or DS-2019, you will use the information listed on the document to pay your SEVIS fee.
 This activates your document.
-Most students can pay this fee online
+Most students can pay this fee online.
+Keep your receipt.

-3. Apply for your F-1 or J-1 visa: Citizens of Canada and Bermuda do not need a visa but must pay the SEVIS fee.
-You apply for this at a US consulate or embassy.
-Read more about this process on Applying for Your F-1 or J-1 Visa.
+- Apply for your F-1 or J-1 visa: You will apply for this at a US consulate or embassy.
+Read more about this process here: Applying for Your F-1 or J-1 Visa.
 You must plan ahead for this step - it could take several months, and you will need it to enter the US.
+Citizens of Canada and Bermuda do not need a visa but must still pay the SEVIS fee to activate your immigration document.

 Set Up UVM NetID Password